 Can I bring my own food and drink?

-You are welcome to bring your own food and soft drinks and relax on the grass for as long as you want.
+You are welcome to bring your own food and soft drinks and picnic outside.
 We will have a water refill tap if you want to bring your own water bottles too, by the café.

 Are there any baby or other changing facilities?